Emily Augusta Patmore

-Emily Augusta Patmore (née Andrews; 29 February 1824 – 5 July 1862) was a British author, Pre-Raphaelite muse and the inspiration for the 1854-1862 poem The Angel in the House.
+Emily Augusta Patmore (née Andrews; 29 February 1824 – 5 July 1862) was a British author, Pre-Raphaelite muse and the inspiration for the 1854–1862 narrative poem The Angel in the House.

 Early life and education

 Emily Augusta Andrews was born on 29 February 1824, the daughter of Elizabeth Honor (née Symons) (1792–1831) and Edward Andrews (1787–1841), a Congregational minister at Beresford Chapel, Walworth, London.
 She was one of 12 siblings, an elder brother Edward William Andrews (1812–1877), later emigrated to Australia and became a newspaper proprietor and editor, and four elder sisters included Eliza, later Orme (1816-1892), whose daughters grew up to be women's rights activists, Emily Rosaline Orme, a leading Edinburgh suffragist, and Eliza Orme, the first woman to earn a law degree in England.
 Her younger brother Augustus Charles Andrews became a bank clerk and his daughter Mabel Barltrop became a religious leader and prophet.

 Their mother died in April 1831 when Emily was still young and she took over the household duties for her father.
 It is thought that she learned Greek, Latin, and French under his tutelage.
 Her father was also a Latin, Greek and Hebrew tutor to John Ruskin, who Emily and Eliza were later credited with introducing to the Pre-Raphaelite Brotherhood.
 As a child, Emily's portrait was drawn by George Lance around 1834.
 Now known as Emily Augusta Patmore at 10 years of age, the drawing is in the collection of the British Museum, but not currently on display.
 It shows her head and shoulders, looking slightly up and smiling.